symfony/symfony-docs/cookbook/security/entity_provider.rst

 string assigned to the user and the ``isActive`` value tells whether or not the user account is active.

-To make it shorter, the getter and setter method for each have been removed to focus on the most important methods that come from the `UserInterface`_.
+To make it shorter, the getter and setter methods for each have been removed to focus on the most important methods that come from the `UserInterface`_.

 .. code-block:: php